eyal0/Chicken-story/README.md

 # Microsoft defeats Cats Be Gone

-Microsoft eventually rate limited Asirra so it was no longer possible for a single Cats-Be-Gone server to create tokens for everyone.  *And* they started to associate tokens with IP addresses so the Cats-Be-Gone server tokens were worthless for sale.  *And*, worst of all, they wiped out the 3.1 million images from petfinder.com and got a brand-new batch.
+Microsoft eventually rate limited Asirra so it was no longer possible for a single Cats-Be-Gone server to create tokens for everyone.  *And* they started to associate tokens with IP addresses so the Cats-Be-Gone server tokens were worthless for sale.  *And worst of all*, they wiped out the 3.1 million images from petfinder.com and got a brand-new batch.

 I could no longer harvest them because of rate-limiting and I couldn't sell them because of the IP address check so I gave up entirely on making a measely business out of it.
 I never processed any payments.
 But I still felt some obligation to the clients and I _did_ want to win some prizes still so I turned to crowd-sourcing.